secure-software-engineering/DroidBench/README.md

 Version 2.1-develop
 ====================
-Version 2.1-develop comprises the following 143 test cases:
+Version 2.1-develop comprises the following 145 test cases:

 Aliasing
 ---------

+* **FlowSensitivity1**: Sensitive data is assigned to a heap object.
+Only after callibng the sink, an alias between the leaked object and the tainted one is created.
 * **Merge1**: Sensitive data is assigned to a heap object which is then shuffled around.
 Only constant data is leaked.
 * **SimpleAliasing1**: Sensitive data is assigned to a heap object and leaked through an alias.
+* **StrongUpdate1**: Sensitive data is assigned to a heap object, but then overwritten before it is leaked.

 Arrays and Lists
 ----------------